 The first step in writing a comprehensive resume that really sells your skills and experience is to collect all of the information about you that is relevant to your job search.
 The resume guidelines form can be used for this purpose.
-Additional resources to help you construct your resume development are listings of action verbs.
+Additional resources to help you construct your resume development are the action verbs list and resume heading examples.